LucasCtrl/CryptoBot/README.md

 ```

 ## Release History
+* 1.2.2
+    * Add $sats command that displays the current value of a cryptocurrency in satoshi
+    * Fix $help and $hhelp embed message
+    * Call less API in this version
 * 1.2.1
     * Now the bot add a reaction when you mention it
     * No longer responds in DM channels